Favorite Teachers

 While

-Posner is famous as a thinker, for me his aesthetics of writing were
+Posner is famous as a thinker, for me his aesthetics of writing

 much more influential.
 Posner cares about words.

-And perhaps that's why the one think
+perhaps that's why the one think

 Dick really did best was listen.
-He listened to what you had to say,
+He listened to what you had

 and got it, whether or not he did what you wanted.
-That listening installed a
+That

 confidence that remains.